Chroma-Palette/chroma-palette/README.md

-By implementing these features progressively, Chroma Palette 🎨 can evolve into a comprehensive color tool that caters to a wide range of users, from casual enthusiasts to professional designers, solidifying its position as the leading color palette extension worldwide.
+By implementing these features progressively, Palettes & Hues 🎨 can evolve into a comprehensive color tool that caters to a wide range of users, from casual enthusiasts to professional designers, solidifying its position as the leading color palette extension worldwide.